joanwanjiku/everythingJava/K_Streams/notes.md

 7. FlatMap:- Transform elements.
 8. Peek:- Perform an action. for debugging.(see elements)

+## Stream terminal operations
+1. Count:- Count the number of elements.
+2. FindFirst:- Find the first element.
+3. FindAny:- Find any element.
+4. Min:- Find the minimum element.
+5.

 - Stream is designed to let you process data in a declarative way, but it's not a declarative language.
 ## Primitive Streams
 - IntStream:-